gregoryv/figo/README.md

 # Commands

-## cmd/figo1
+## cmd/figo

-For small packages with no subdirectories.
-Produces html to stdout similar in look and feel to godoc output.
+Generates one go package documentation similar in look and feel to godocs output.